nestjs/docs.nestjs.com/content/recipes/terminus.md

 #### Logging

 Terminus only logs error messages, for instance when a Healthcheck has failed.
-With the `TerminusModule.forRoot()`-method you have more control over how errors are being logged as well as completely take over the logging itself.
+With the `TerminusModule.forRoot()` method you have more control over how errors are being logged as well as completely take over the logging itself.

-##### Custom Logger

 In this section, we are going to walk you through how you create a custom logger `TerminusLogger`.
 This logger extends the built-in logger.
 Therefore you can pick and choose which part of the logger you would like to overwrite